 Samsung ISOCELL HM2

 Watch out, it's getting a little technical now.
 The ISOCELL HM2 is not necessarily better than its predecessor ISOCELL HM1.
-With a Sensor size of 1 / 1.52 ″ and a Pixel size of 0.7 μm Samsung's ISOCELL HM2 is more compact than its predecessor (1 / 1.33 ″, 0.8 μm).
-This initially speaks for a slightly lower light output, but the Samsung because of its Nanocell technology (9-in-1 pixel binning) want to compensate.
+With a sensor size of 1 / 1.52 ″ and a pixel size of 0.7 μm, the Samsung ISOCELL HM2 is more compact than its predecessor (1 / 1.33 ″, 0.8 μm).
+This initially speaks for a slightly lower light output, which Samsung would like to compensate for with its Nanocell technology (9-in-1 pixel binning).

-By merging 3 x 3 pixels are created 2,1 micron pixels.
+Merging 3 x 3 pixels creates pixels of 2,1 micrometers.
 The photo resolution is reduced from 108 megapixels to only 12 megapixels, but the merging benefits the photo quality in poor lighting conditions.
-The formation of larger blocks of pixels results in a higher sensitivity to light, whereby at the same time the Signal-to-noise ratio improved is.
+The formation of larger pixel blocks results in a higher sensitivity to light, which at the same time improves the signal-to-noise ratio.

 Much more important, however, is how the camera setup of the realme 8 Pro performs in everyday life.
 Let's start with the 108 megapixel main camera (aperture f / 1.88).

 108 Megapixel main camera